gizmo4487/tetrio-chat/README.md

 # tetrio-chat
 A tool that allows you to chat in any room on the game TETR.IO without going to the website

+## Required modules
+* python-socketio
+* pillow
+* requests

+## How to run
+Simply paste your TETR.IO token into a file called "token.txt" and run!

+**Note**: If you frequently keep getting disconnected, try using Python 3.8 from the Microsoft Store.

+**Attention:** Upon joining a room, you will be placed into spectator mode. **THIS PROGRAM DOES NOT--AND WILL NEVER--SUPPORT ACTUAL GAMEPLAY.
+TETR.IO has server-side anti-cheat.
+You have been warned.**

+Thank you to OSK for creating such an amazing game!

+*tetrio-chat created by gizmo4487.
+TETR.IO created by OSK.*